Have you ever found your fridge without button mushrooms (the common Agaricus bisporus, prized for a mild, slightly nutty flavor)?

 Yes, shiitake mushrooms have a rich umami flavor that complements stir-fry dishes well, although they are a bit firmer.

-Oyster mushrooms have a mild, slightly sweet flavor and tender texture, making them a great addition to soups and stews.
+Oyster mushrooms have a mild, slightly sweet flavor and tender texture, making them a good addition to soups and stews.

 Absolutely!
 Cremini mushrooms have a similar texture but a richer flavor, adding more depth to your pizza.